Good habits and advice

 =A2=D2

 Excel will evaluate this as TRUE or FALSE.
-You can everything to be TRUE.
+You want everything to be TRUE.

 Initializing hard drives or SSD drives